PSRben/U2Net/README.md

 ```

 ## Usage
 - This code is for pansharpening.
-If you want to apply our method to HISR and other image fusion tasks, please modify the input channels in the "model/u2net.py" file.
+If you want to apply our method to HISR and other image fusion tasks, please modify the input channels in [this file](model/u2net.py).

-- The model weight trained on the WV3 dataset for 200000 iterations can be found in the "weights" folder.
+- The model weight trained on the WV3 dataset for 200000 iterations can be found [here](weights/).

 ```shell
 # train